 Hope, peace, joy and now love can only find their deepest level and longest lasting from God to us and in a reflected way, from God through us to our neighbor.
 And in Advent we see the coming of Jesus to not only save us from our sins, but also –to put it in Luther’s terms- That I may be His own, and live under Him in His kingdom, and serve Him in everlasting righteousness, innocence and blessedness, just as He has risen from death and lives and rules eternally.
 This is most certainly true.
 To which we can only say….Amen!

-If you're interested in peace for yourself, please visit our home page before leaving our site.
-The Internet surely is full with help regarding any kind of topic.
-Above is an article we expect will be helpful for peace enthusiasts and those who like to read peace stories.
+If you're looking for peace for yourself, we hope you will look at our home page before leaving our site.
+The Web without a doubt is full with information concerning every conceivable topic.
+Here is an item we thought might be helpful for peace seekers and those who are interested in peace articles.